Judge tosses 2 convictions in meningitis outbreak case

 Conigliaro attorney Dan Rabinovitz said the decision validates what the defense had been arguing all along.

-“Sharon is pleased with the decision and grateful to the Court for the time and care it took in writing its opinion,” said Michael J. Pineault, Carter’s attorney
+Michael J. Pineault, Carter’s attorney, said we are “pleased with the decision and grateful to the Court for the time and care it took in writing its opinion.”

 Another owner, Barry Cadden, and pharmacist Glenn Chin are serving prison sentences for mail fraud and racketeering convictions.
 They were both cleared of second-degree murder.